An examination of the structural inequalities and anti-democratic nature of the United States government

-The Voting Rights Act of 1965, passed by Lyndon B. Johnson, banned the use of literacy tests, provided for federal oversight of voter registration in areas where less than 50% of the non-white population had registered to vote, and authorized the U.S. Attorney General to investigate the use of poll taxes in state and local elections.
-In 1964, the 24th Amendment made poll taxes illegal in federal elections, and poll taxes in state elections were banned in 1966 by the U.S. Supreme Court.
+In 1964 the 24th Amendment made poll taxes illegal in federal elections.
+The Voting Rights Act of 1965, passed by Lyndon B. Johnson, banned the use of literacy tests, provided for federal oversight of voter registration in areas where less than 50% of the non-white population had registered to vote and authorized the U.S. Attorney General to investigate the use of poll taxes in state and local elections.
+Poll taxes in state elections were banned shortly after that in 1966 by the U.S. Supreme Court.

-The discussion of voting rights and democracy often focuses on what happens within the system – issues like voter access and suppression – and ignores the fact that the basic structure of the U.S. government is based upon racial and class oppression.
+The discussion of voting rights and democracy often focuses on what happens within the system – issues like voter access and suppression – and ignores the fact that the basic structure of the United States government is based upon racial and class oppression.
+There are many ways in which the structures of the United States’ constitutional republic cement inequality in access to political participation.
 The Electoral College is a prime example of that structural inequality.

 Structural inequality of the U.S. Republic